NREL/ROSCO/docs/index.rst

 **Standard Use**

 For the standard use case in OpenFAST, ROSCO will need to be compiled.
-This is made possible via the instructions found in :ref:`compiling`.
+This is made possible via the instructions found in :ref:`install`.
 Once the controller is compiled, the turbine model needs to point to the compiled binary.
 In OpenFAST, this is ensured by changing the :code:`DLL_FileName` parameter in the ServoDyn input file.

 Additionally, an additional input file is needed for the ROSCO controller.
 Though the controller only needs to be compiled once, each individual turbine/controller tuning requires an input file.
 This input file is generically dubbed "DISCON.IN''.
 In OpenFAST, the :code:`DLL_InFile` parameter should be set to point to the desired input file.
 The ROSCO toolbox is used to automatically generate the input file.
-These instructions are provided in the instructions for :ref:`generate_discon`.
+These instructions are provided in the instructions for :ref:`standard_use`.

 **License**